 - Significantly improved quality of service

-- Unrestricted-Bandwidth, Distance and Coverage, Upgrade
+- Unrestricted-Bandwidth, Distance and Coverage

 Unistal is involved in projects in which it is responsible for designing the entire ODN for FTTx.
 (Fiber Network to the home).
 The Optical Distribution Network (ODN) design cover a comprehensive and customized network design, which includes capacity, resources, etc. which helps Customer to design the FTTx network in a more economical and reliable way, we are also responsible for consistent and optimized designs of the FTTx Network for Client.
 It is ensuring that all the plans and designs are delivered in soft-file in the format specified by Client following the rules required to plan ODN in target platform.
-Planning & designing of FTTx Network has been done in Network Engineer.
+Planning & designing of FTTx Network has been done by Network Engineer.

 This Starts from the Enode B/OLT till the End Consumer level.

 Validation of Planned Design: The Design is validated on the basis of KPI set by the client, like percentage of PON fill factor (>X%) and Customer Fill Factor(>Y%).
 If the KPI is not achieved in the design, it is again refined to achieve the target KPI.

 The following are the sub-processes carried by Unistal in order to create a ODN Plan for a unit area set by the client.

 - Clustering of Building’s based on Consumer Counts

 - Splitter/Equipment Staging